 ABSTRACT: I will give necessary and sufficient conditions for a sigma-ideal I of Borel sets to be the ideal of phi-null sets for a Maharam submeasure phi.
 As an application, I will prove that every quotient of separable submeasure algebras are submeasure algebras.
 In case of (arbitrary) measure algebras this was proved by Solovay, who defined a strictly positive measure on the quotient.
 In the case of submeasure algebras, the indirect approach seems to be necessary.

-In this talk I will explore one possible reason for this--that the model is
+In this talk I will explore one possible reason for this--that the model is not solvable in terms of the most common functions of mathematical physics, "differentiably finite" functions.

-The proof of this relies on (almost) purely combinatorial and graphical
+The proof of this relies on (almost) purely combinatorial and graphical techniques which demonstrate a direct relationship between the types of graph structures within the bond animals to the singularities of the solution.

 ABSTRACT: I will present a new algorithm for solving a score equation for the maximum likelihood estimate in certain problems of practical interest.
 The method circumvents the need to compute second order derivatives of the full likelihood function.
 It exploits the structure of certain models that yield a natural decomposition of a very complicated likelihood function.
 In this decomposition, the first part is a log likelihood from a simply analyzed model and the second part is used to update estimates from the first.
 Convergence properties of this fixed point algorithm are examined and asymptotics are derived for estimators obtained by using only a finite number of steps.
 Illustrative examples considered in the paper includebivariate and multivariate Gaussian copula models, nonnormal random effects and state space models.
 Properties of the algorithm and of estimators are evaluated in simulation studies on a bivariate copula model and a nonnormal linear random effects model.